About me

 When I was 18, I moved from Slovenia to the UK in pursuit of independence and freedom.

-In the UK career eventually took me to train as an Occupational Therapist.
-I worked in a clinical setting at the North Bristol NHS Trust, rotating from rheumatology, orthopaedics, stroke, care of the elderly, medicine, Parkinson’s disease and fall prevention services, before I specialised in Chronic Fatigue and Pain Management services where I worked 10 years.
+I worked as an OT in a clinical setting at the North Bristol NHS Trust for 20 years.
+I rotated through rheumatology, orthopaedics, stroke, care of the elderly, medicine, Parkinson’s disease and fall prevention services, before I specialised in Chronic Fatigue and Pain Management services where I worked 10 years.
 Parallel to this I also worked at the RUH in Bath for the CRPS (Complex Regional Pain Syndrome) service.
-Whilst my job in OT had always been about empowering individuals, the Pain Management role extended to coaching around behaviour change and transformation.

 I absolutely loved my work and I thought that I had the best job under the Sun.

-I gave up the safety of my well paid NHS job and focused on developing my private practice so that I could help people on a deeper level.
+Once qualified, I continued to work as an OT alongside running my private practice doing homeopathy and later applied kinesiology and coaching.
+In 2021 I gave up the safety of my well paid NHS job and focused on growing my private practice so that I could help people on a deeper level.
 Read about it here.
 I now integrate Occupational Therapy into my practice.

 My Qualifications: